CPSSD/paranoid/docs/internal_communication_v0.1.md

 ```
 {
+    "command" : "write",
-    "args" : ["write", "file.txt", "0", "2"],
+    "args" : ["file.txt", "0", "2"],
     "data" : "hi" // base 64 encoded
 }
 ```

 Notice that the `pfsmInitDirectory` and `"-f"` arguments are left out.
 This is because other nodes will have a different pfsmInitDirectory and there is no need for `"-f"`

-Different messages may contain no `data` and it will just be `"data" : nil`.
+Different messages may contain no `data` and it will just be `"data" : null`.